gazebosim/gz-sim/examples/plugin/gui_system_plugin/README.md

 ## Build

-From the root of the `ign-gazebo` repository, do the following to build the example:
+From the root of the `gz-sim` repository, do the following to build the example:

 ~~~
 cd examples/plugin/gui_system_plugin